A lender's credit score is the first thing to decide whether to lend money. This score represents the overall credit history of a loan applicant.

 A credit reporting agency gathers the personal and financial data of the consumer and prepares the credit report.
 After applying rules to the collected information, they create a credit score.

-Creditworthiness refers to a company or a person who has been reliable in repaying money in the past and has adequate funds to stay afloat when things go out of balance.
+Creditworthiness refers to a company or a person who has been reliable in repaying money and has adequate funds to stay afloat when things go out of balance.

 A lot of different factors determine creditworthiness, such as: